NVIDIA/cuda-quantum/docs/sphinx/data_center_install.rst

   (only) for some of the LLVM build scripts and the Python version used for the build does not have to match the version on the host system.
-- `Bash <https://www.gnu.org/software/bash/>`__: The CUDA Quantum build scripts and the commands listed in the rest of this document assume you are using `bash` as the shell for your build.
 - Common tools: wget, git, unzip.
 The commands in the rest of this guide assume that these tools are present on the build system, but they can be replaced by other alternatives (such as, for example, manually going to a web page and